Software contract solicitors

-You will only be able to benefit from the intellectual property right protection – primarily copyright – if you can establish you are the creator or that the creator (or “author”).
-Or if someone else developed the technology for you, that they have assigned all the intellectual property rights to you.
+You will only be able to benefit from the intellectual property rights protection, primarily copyright, if you can establish you are the creator or that the creator (or “author”), developed the software for you and have assigned all the intellectual property rights to you.

 How software is protected

 Software applications are protected by the law of copyright (although this is not something you can register in the UK).
-Copyright can also protect preparatory design material such as flow charts and graphical user interfaces, as well as end product software applications
+Copyright can also protect preparatory designs such as flow charts and graphical user interfaces, as well as end product software applications

 There are generally two methods for developing software apps– waterfall and agile.

 - Waterfall method – where the development process begins with a detailed technical and functional specification which will be developed through design, coding and testing.